Nothing's in my cart

 Try these options in the VIVE Business Streaming console.

 - The render resolution might be too high for your computer's GPU.
-Go to Streaming graphic preferences to Performance. .
+Go to Streaming graphics preferences to Performance. .
 Under Graphic settings, set

-- If you're doing a wireless streaming session, go to TCP mode, turn on Use TCP for wireless streaming. , and then under
+- If you're doing a wireless streaming session, go to Transmission, turn on [Experimental] TCP mode. , and then under

 Wireless streaming session